 - List the address of the subleased property – The sublease agreement should list the address of the subleased apartment or house.

-- Clarify additional information about the subleased property – Inform the subtenant about what parts of the property are available for them to use, and what parts are private.
-For example, if you’re subletting a single room in your home and would like to limit the subtenant’s ability to enter rooms other than the kitchen or bathroom, your sublease agreement should clearly state this information.
+- Clarify additional information about the subleased property – Inform the subtenant about what parts of the property are available for them to use and what parts are private.
+For example, suppose you’re subletting a single room in your home and would like to limit the subtenant’s ability to enter rooms other than the kitchen or bathroom.
+In that case, your sublease agreement should clearly state this information.

 - List the term of the sublease – Include both the beginning and the end dates of the sublease, and indicate whether the subtenant can “carry over” from month to month after the lease expires.